Wendryl/drink_api/README.md

 # DRINK_API
-A API REST devloped for a job test
+An API REST developed for a job test

 ## Cloning
 Clone the project into a web server folder.
 Usually, in linux distributions, it's located at: /var/www/html/